 They aren’t too hard and yet can still offer a certain degree of challenge to make the experience fun and enjoyable.
 The key here is that while learning to play songs on the guitar, you will also learn techniques, expand your chords vocabulary and develop your rhythms all at the same time.

 Sure, you could download tabs, watch Youtube videos or even try to get your friend to teach you what they know.
-Back in those days, the best help that I’ve got were tab books and guitar pro tabs available online.
+Back in those days, the best help that I got was tab books and guitar pro tabs available online.
 Other methods of learning songs were basically via a private teacher or other paid avenues.

 ad – Jamplay Video Lessons